alert icon

 Valve design factors influencing Cv include the size and geometry of the flow path; the orifice size of a valve affects the flow of fluid through it.
 The larger the orifice, the greater the potential flow capacity.
 Orifices in different types of valves can vary considerably; for example, a ball valve will offer minimal flow resistance, but a needle valve can restrict or slow down flow.
 These should be considerations in your selection process.

-Keep in mind temperatures where your valve will be in operation.
-This includes both the temperature of the system media your valve will help control the ambient operating temperature of the surrounding environment.
+Keep in mind the temperatures where your valve will be in operation.
+This includes both the temperature of the system media your valve will help control and the ambient operating temperature of the surrounding environment.
 Ask yourself: “Will these temperatures be constant, or will they change frequently?”
 These conditions may influence your valve selection or how frequently you will need to perform preventive maintenance.

 Consider temperature fluctuations that may cause sealing materials to expand and contract.
 Also, metallic components can lose strength at higher temperature, reducing pressure ratings.
 It is important to check with your manufacturer to confirm a valve has been fully tested at the extremes.

-The process fluid inside your system should also be carefully considered as you seek to select the correct valve with the correct material composition.
-Make sure that your system media is compatible with the materials that make up your valve bodies, seats, stem tips, and other softer materials.
-Incompatibility can lead to corrosion issues, embrittlement, or stress corrosion cracking—all of which can pose safety risks, as well as costly production issues.
+Proper valve material selection will make sure that the process fluid inside your system is compatible with the valve’s materials composition.
+Make sure that your valve bodies, seats, stem tips, and other softer materials are all compatible with system media.
+Incompatibility can lead to corrosion issues, embrittlement, or stress corrosion cracking—all of which can pose safety risks, as well as costly production issues.Design and assembly service for industrial fluid systems

 As with temperature, you should also consider where the valve will be placed into service.
 Will it operate in a climate-controlled environment, such as the inside of a plant or heated instrument enclosure?
 Will it be outdoors, exposed to elements such as direct sunlight, rain, snow, frost, ice, and temperature fluctuation?
 A marine environment with significant exposure to chlorides?
 Valves and their components come in a variety of materials.
 Choose those that are best suited to these factors to maximize the longevity and functionality of the valves.

 A fluid system’s pressure limitation is based on its lowest-rated component—remember this when selecting your valve.
 Pressure and temperature of the process fluid have considerable impacts on component performance.
 The valve you select needs to hold pressure and operate when needed and under a wide range of temperatures and pressures.
-The design, material selection, and validation are all critical aspects of valve performance.
-Also remember that pressure and temperature impact one another considerably.
-Generally, as the temperature of the process fluid increases, the working pressure rating will decrease.

-Valves come with a variety of different end connections.
-These might be integral tube fittings, pipe threads, pipe flanges, welded ends, etc. Although not traditionally associated with construction of a valve, end connection selection is critical to the overall makeup of the valve and its ability to maintain a leak-tight system.
+Design and assembly service for industrial fluid systemsValves come with a variety of different end connections, such as integral tube fittings, pipe threads, pipe flanges, welded ends, etc. Although not traditionally associated with the valve’s design, end connection selection is critical to the overall makeup of the valve and its ability to maintain a leak-tight system.
 Make sure your end connections are appropriate for your system pressure and temperature and are sized correctly—the right end connection can simplify installation and avoid additional leak points.

 D: Delivery